Sign up to our Newsletter

 Luckily, there’s an easy way to begin your LSAT prep to gain the right insight to create the best study schedule to succeed – a diagnostic test!

 If you’re wondering what an LSAT diagnostic test is, it’s simple!
 It’s a preliminary mock LSAT exam that you take before even looking at your first LSAT question.
-It gauges your base level abilities, so you can assess your strengths and weaknesses.
+It gauges your base-level abilities so you can assess your strengths and weaknesses.

 To learn more about the purpose of this diagnostic test and which one to use, read on!